panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 ---

 This story starts with a confession: I was afraid of Unicode for a long time.
-When a programming task required Unicode knowledge, I was searching for a hackable solution for the problem, without a detailed sense of what I was doing.
+When a programming task required Unicode knowledge, I was searching for a hackable solution for the problem, without a good understanding of what I was doing.

-My avoiding continued until I faced a problem that required detailed Unicode knowledge.
+My avoidance continued until I faced a problem that required detailed Unicode knowledge.
 There was no way to apply situational solutions.

-After applying some efforts, reading a bunch of articles - surprisingly it wasn't hard to understand it.
+After putting in some efforts, reading a bunch of articles &mdash; surprisingly it wasn't hard to understand it.
 Well... some articles have required reading at least 3 times.

-As it turns out, Unicode is a universal and elegant standard.
-It may be tough because of a bunch of abstract terms hard to stick to.
+As it turns out, Unicode is a universal and elegant standard, but it may be tough because of a bunch of abstract terms it operates with.

 If you have gaps in understanding Unicode, now is the right time to face it!
 It's not that hard.
 Make yourself a tasteful tea or coffee ☕.
 And let's dive into the wonderful world of abstraction, characters, astrals, and surrogates.

-The post explains the basic concepts of Unicode.
-This creates the necessary ground.
+The post explains the basic concepts of Unicode, creating the necessary ground.

 Then it clarifies how JavaScript works with Unicode and what traps you may encounter.
 You'll learn also how to apply new ECMAScript 2015 features to solve a part of the difficulties.

 Ready?
-Let's rock!
+Let's start!

 ```toc
 # Table of contents